uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/03-checkin-stats.md

 With the consumer and the controller both ready, try this:

 * Launch the `run` task of the simulator.
 After some time, you will start seeing messages about check-in events taking place.
+Leave it running.
 * Launch the `run` task of your `checkin-stats` project.
 * Open the [Swagger UI](http://localhost:8080/swagger-ui) and try invoking your endpoint.
   You should see the expected output, and the counts should automatically increase over time as you consume events.